mackron/miniaudio/README.md

 Examples
 ========
-This example shows how to decode and play a sound.
+This example shows how to decode and play a sound using the low level API.

 ```c
 #define MINIAUDIO_IMPLEMENTATION